 Why it’s important: If you think you already fully understand the problem, trust me, you’re wrong (more on being wrong later).
 I’ve seen this first step skipped on countless occasions, primarily because it’s assumed that the actual problem is already well known and the client, executive, or even the designer him/herself doesn’t want to spend the time and money to do proper research that to them seems unnecessary.
 It’s pretty impressive how many times I’ve heard “We don’t need to do that.
 We already know the issue.
 We just need to move forward.”
 The issue with this is that the person who hires you to design a solution often doesn’t understand the problem themselves.
 Even if they’re an “expert in their field”.

 I noticed this when I was working to design a medical device with a team of engineers.
-The surgeon who hired us to design the device was convinced that he knew every issue with current methods of care, so there was no need to speak to nurses or patients.
-When we insisted and eventually spoke with the nurses and patients (the actual users of the current devices), we found far more issues than had been explained to us previously.
+The surgeon who hired us to design the device came to us with a list of requirements based on his experiences.
+However, we quickly realized that surgeons were not going to be the primary users of the device, and we needed to speak with nurses, caregivers, and patients.
+When we did, we found far more issues than had been explained to us previously.
 We learned that surgeons, nurses, caregivers, and patients each faced their own unique challenges, and they know surprisingly little about what one another is dealing with.
 Had we designed a device that was intended to be used at home by a caregiver based on the suggestions of the surgeon, we would’ve designed a device that would’ve never been used.

 The takeaway: Don’t make assumptions.
 Take the time early on to learn from each user of your potential product, and do this before you begin developing ideas.
 For all you know, your solution might not even be a product.
 It may be a form of education or policy reform.
 Better to learn early and avoid wasting time and resources.